andrewwoods1/andrewwoods1.github.io/_posts/2017-11-02-Can-we-predict-future-xG-using-the-gamma-distribution.md

 The variables included in what I judged to be the best functioning model for the Home team’s xG in any given Premier League match were the following:

-Home xG Ratio\n
+Home xG Ratio

-Away xG Ratio\n
+Away xG Ratio

-Home Shots On Target PG\n
+Home Shots On Target PG

-Home xG Per Shot\n
+Home xG Per Shot

-Away Shots Conceded PG\n
+Away Shots Conceded PG

-Away xG Per Shot\n
+Away xG Per Shot

 The model for Away xG took a similar form.